Children's Airways

 How your child breathes is important.

-Mouth breathing allows unfiltered, cold, dry air into the lungs.
-An open mouth can lead to distortions in how the upper and lower jaws form, crowded teeth and poor swallowing habits.
-Mouth breathing can sometimes lead to gum disease or tooth decay caused by dry mouth.
+Mouth breathing brings unfiltered, cold, and dry air directly into the lungs.
+It can also lead to issues with jaw development, crowded teeth, and poor swallowing habits.
+Additionally, mouth breathing can sometimes cause gum disease or tooth decay due to dry mouth.

 What signs should parents watch out for?

-The most obvious sign that a parent should watch for is mouth breathing, but caregivers should also notice if there are any breathing sounds, including snoring, during sleep.
-Breathing should be through the nose and silent.
+In addition to mouth breathing, caregivers should also listen for any breathing sounds, like snoring, during sleep.
+Breathing should ideally be silent and through the nose.

 • Bed-wetting